 The mystery unfolds slowly as they investigate various leads and the people involved in the events of that long-ago night.
 They are interspersed with entries from Alice’s journals and research that span years.

-I enjoyed the book – it was pretty interesting and definitely kept my attention, but I don’t know that I’m necessarily going to be running out to read more of her books.
+I enjoyed Leaving Time – it was pretty interesting and definitely kept my attention, but I don’t know that I’m necessarily going to be running out to read more of her books.

 I did, however, just request a copy of the YA book she co-wrote with her daughter called Between the Lines.
 Because, let’s be honest, YA books are my love language.